 Subnet Mask . . . . . . . . . . . : 255.255.255.0

 Default Gateway . . . . . . . . . : 192.168.89.1

 Look for the line that says "IPv4 Address".
 Note the value, which in my case is 192.168.89.132.

 When you install RPM, the installer makes a firewall exception to allow it to receive data over the network.
 Beyond this, you’ll need to consult your network administrator or if you know which firewall you’re using, try searching for help for that product.

-Here are a couple of firewall related pages on our site which may be helpful:
+Here are a couple of firewall-related pages on our site that may be helpful:

 How do I tell if another product is using the RPM port?

 For reasons unknown to us, sometimes Microsoft will enable LPDSVC during a Windows update.
 It’s also entirely possible that you could install another program that provides LPD functionality which could also listen on the same port.

 RPM will tell you in multiple places if it can’t launch the LPD listening port.

 Here’s an example of the event log message: